divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 ## Common Knowledge

-In his book _Rational Ritual_, Michael Chwe makes some suggestive connections between these puzzles and the notion of "common knowledge."
-A group is said to have common knowledge of something if they all know it, they all know that they all know it, they all know that they all know that they all know it, and so on.
+In his book _Rational Ritual_, Michael Chwe makes some suggestive connections between these puzzles and the notion of "common knowledge." {% cite chwe %} A group is said to have common knowledge of something if they all know it, they all know that they all know it, they all know that they all know that they all know it, and so on.

 Common knowledge is important for solving coordination problems---situations where the decisions of individuals are dependent on the decisions of many other people.
 Say you are considering buying one of the first fax machines.
 You are very much up for putting your money into this new futuristic gizmo, but it is pointless to do so unless many other people feel the same way (you don't want to end up faxing yourself).
 It may be that there are many people also prepared to get on board, but if you don't know this then you can't be confident that you're not wasting your money.
 What is missing here is common knowledge: if everyone knew that there are many others who want one (and knew that they knew, etc) this would give everyone the confidence to go ahead and get one.

 This is where advertising comes in.
 Chwe's argument is that events with huge audiences---like the Super Bowl---have such high value to advertisers not so much because they allow them to get their message to large numbers of people, but because the receivers of the message will be aware that many other people are also receiving it.
 They are valuable because as massively public focal points they can be leveraged to create common knowledge.

 > Many have argued that advertising “creates needs” that people would not have cared about otherwise [...].
-But perhaps it is less a matter of creating individual isolated needs than of tapping into the deep and basic need of each individual to conform to community standards, an ever present coordination problem.{% sidenote "chwe-1" "Michael Chwe, _Rational Ritual_ p41"%}
+But perhaps it is less a matter of creating individual isolated needs than of tapping into the deep and basic need of each individual to conform to community standards, an ever present coordination problem. {% cite chwe -l 41 %}

 This kind of thought applies to social goods---goods which people want because other people want or have them (for whatever reason).
 In such cases, Chwe's argument suggests that publicity itself is much more important than content.